cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

 We'll run our fabric config automation with the [sonic-playbook.yaml](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_4/ansible/sonic-playbook.yaml).
 This playbook executes a number of tasks including:

-* Copy each node's *config_db.json* file to the */etc/sonic/* directory [Example leaf00/config_db.json](sonic-config/leaf00/config_db.json)
+* Copy each node's *config_db.json* file to the */etc/sonic/* directory [Example leaf00/config_db.json](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_4/sonic-config/leaf00/config_db.json)
 * Load the config to activate the new settings
 * Run SONiC's hostname shell script to apply the node's hostname
-* Copy over and run a loopback shell script that we've created for each node [Example loopback.sh](sonic-config/leaf00/loopback.sh)
+* Copy over and run a loopback shell script that we've created for each node [Example loopback.sh](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_4/sonic-config/leaf00/loopback.sh)
 * Save the config
 * Create and activate a loopback interface called **sr0** on each node.
 This loopback is needed for SONiC SRv6 functionality
 * Use the Ansible built-in command plugin to enter the FRR/BGP container and delete the pre-existing default BGP config
-* Copy and load our fabric FRR/BGP configs to each node [Example frr.conf](sonic-config/leaf00/frr.conf)
+* Copy and load FRR configs, which include BGP and SRv6 attributes, to each node; [Example frr.conf](https://github.com/cisco-asp-web/LTRMSI-3000/blob/main/lab_4/sonic-config/leaf00/frr.conf)

 1. cd into the lab_4 directory and execute the *sonic-playbook.yaml*